xcape-io/PyProps/GuizeroProps/PyTeletextProps/README.md

-﻿# Teletext props
+﻿# Teletext prop
 ***Display messages in the Escape Room with a Raspberry Pi.***

-This props listens to MQTT messages and then displays the text on an HDMI display, rings a bell and turns on a light for 3 seconds.
+This prop listens to MQTT messages and then displays the text on an HDMI display, rings a bell and turns on a light for 3 seconds.

 Messages are sent by the game master with the [Teletext Plugin](https://github.com/xcape-io/TeletextPlugin) or any application able to publish MQTT messages.